tanrax/SSE-Fake/README.md

 # SSE Fake

-Free fake Server-side Events for testing and prototyping.
+Free fake Server-send Events for testing and prototyping.

 ## Try it